 FIFA Summer Heat: Are there new SBCs?

 Yep.
-Many proclaim Squad Building Challenges to be even more enjoyable than actual on-pitch gameplay, and they can now be used to score Summer Heat Fan Favourite items.
-These are cards which could only be unlocked via now-deleted SBCs, and have been brought back with even greater stats.
+Many proclaim Squad Building Challenges to be even more enjoyable than actual on-pitch gameplay, and they could be used to score Summer Heat Fan Favourite items.
+These are cards only unlocked via now-deleted SBCs, brought back with even greater stats.
 The first one was Spurs midfielder Tanguy Ndombele, whose old Ones To Watch card was boosted to a 93-rated gem only available via SBC.
 It was available until Tuesday 23 June.

 A 93-rated Divock Origi could be acquired as one of the early July rewards, before they were updated again.
-At time of writing the available SBCs included Ante Rebic (Milan, 93), Arturo Vidal (Barcelona, 94), Danilo (Piemonte Calcio, 92), Jordan Lukaku (Lazio, 92), Andrea Belotti (Torino, 93) and Simone Verdi (Torino, 93).
+Other SBCs included Ante Rebic (Milan, 93), Arturo Vidal (Barcelona, 94), Danilo (Piemonte Calcio, 92), Jordan Lukaku (Lazio, 92), Andrea Belotti (Torino, 93) and Simone Verdi (Torino, 93).

 FIFA 20 Summer Heat: What can I unlock with player objectives?

-Similar to the new SBCs, in-game objectives can now be used to score superior versions of cards which had been put to bed a while back.
+Similar to the new SBCs, in-game objectives were used to score superior versions of cards which had been put to bed a while back.
 The first of these belonged to Real Madrid’s French left-back Ferland Mendy.
 You initially unlocked his 85-rated Futmas card by completing a single objective: winning five matches in Rivals.
-You could then upgraded him gradually to 87, 89, and finally 93 by ticking off further sets of in-game tasks.
+You could then upgrade him gradually to 87, 89, and finally 93 by ticking off further sets of in-game tasks.
 The toughest of which was the final one: getting assists with 89-rated Mendy in ten separate Division Rivals wins.
 Hardcore.

 Bruno Fernandes of Manchester United was released in similar fashion in earlier July, but is sadly no longer available.